the-turing-way/the-turing-way/chapters/continuous_integration.md

 ### Security

-    whereever the docs are hosted will need to know that it's used for that and you pushing ther -e, so you need a key to allow Travis to push there in example case it's an encrypted key  # Doesn't make sense?

     If your tests require authentication credentials, do not run tests from PRs (as PRs can include code that exposes such credentials).
 Comment by Noam Ross when I asked a question about this practice on one the rOpenSci packages I was editor on:
     > If your test suite needs credentials, then running all tests on PRs is not great security practice; someone can create a PR that will reveal/do something nasty with your credentials.
 I think it is best practice to reduce the extent of tests requiring credentials with conditional statements testing for the presence of things like the encrypted environment variables, and use mocking for things like testing processing of returned values.

     [security](https://github.com/travis-ci/docs-travis-ci-com/blob/master/user/best-practices-security.md) **MIT**